xaju5/myUnityScripts/README.md

 ### UIManager

 A script for a Canvas GameObject that controls a score text, a health scroll bar, a Pause UI and a Death UI.
 The Pause and Death UI are an UI Panel.
 At the same time, each one is a parent GameObject of buttons and texts.

+### FreeCameraManager

+A script to move the Camera freely in an 3D world.